The Dr Sarno Back Pain Relief Method,

 If nothing is done to DE-facilitate the reaction patterns, the person can instantly or eventually become “stuck” with that sensory–action pattern, sometimes for life, as an element of their very self-identity.
 Self-identity is not easy to let go of, even if a self-destructive one.

 The letting go of any part of a self-identity might be perceived BY the self-identity as a form of ego death.
-Like most living things, the impulse to survive is an imperative, and survival of the self-identity, the ego, is at least as strong as for the physical existence of the body.
+Like most living things, the impulse to survive is an imperative, and survival of the self-identity, the ego, is, for many people, at least as strong, if not more so, as for the physical existence of the body.

 The Big Question Is, for how long, and how often, does the pattern need to be interrupted for some change to occur?
 ANSWER?
 Like all too many things, *IT DEPENDS* on a multitude of possible factors!